Trust Our Compassionate Divorce Lawyers with Your Dissolution

 A legal separation, however, is a major change in the status of your marriage.
 To obtain a legal separation you must file a petition in District Court in the county where you or your spouse lives.
 The legal separation process differs from that of a divorce, but takes just as long as divorce, and may cost just as much or more.
 There are limited reasons for seeking legal separation, but it can make sense in certain financial situations or when religious beliefs or moral values against divorce come into play.

 Spousal support payments, more commonly known as alimony, are made from one spouse to another under a separation or divorce order.
 They are meant to help an economically disadvantaged spouse continue to enjoy a similar standard of living after the marriage ends.
+If your dissolution is a high asset divorce, our attorneys are very well-versed in maintaining your privacy and swiftly designing mutually agreeable solutions.
 Temporary or permanent spousal support can be awarded, and greatly depends on the length of the marriage and other applicable statutory factors.

 Unless spousal support is predetermined by a legally-enforceable premarital or postmarital agreement, it will be decided by the court in accordance with several factors recognized by Minnesota state law.
 Today, temporary spousal support is usually favored by the courts until the economically-dependent spouse becomes self-sufficient.
 When and how much alimony is paid is determined by all relevant factors that must be addressed by the court, including marital property, ability to provide self-support, financial resources, and many more.